ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

    3. Set the Limits to +/- 30 degrees on pitch and yaw, with a 10 degree limit width
 5. You want to make sure that you are not seeing any I2C errors, usually they are caused by the IMU Cable getting too close to either a motor, or a motor power connector.
    1. Also check that the Encoders don't have errors, via the Debug/Request State field

+---

+**Working with ROS**

+We have written a ROS node which can talk to the SimpleBGC board.
+The code is in [simplebgc.cpp](https://github.com/GoodDogAI/bumble/blob/master/src/simplebgc.cpp)

+You will need to connect the SimpleBGC to the Jetson board via the UART that's exposed on the Jetson's 40pin expansion connector.
+Please see the [main assembly instructions](https://www.gooddog.ai/bumble/assembly) for details.

+You'll also need to enable the serial connectivity, with the instructions in our [Xavier provisioning docs](https://www.gooddog.ai/bumble/xavier-provisioning)